tmewett/homestead/README.md

     mkdir /home/steads
     chmod 777 /home/steads
     ```
-1. (Optional) If you're not on kernel >=5.11 and want to use homestead
+1. (Optional) Homestead works without root on Linux kernel >=5.11.
+If you're on
-    rootless/without sudo, download
+    an older version (see `uname -r`) and don't want to use sudo, download
     [fuse-overlayfs](https://github.com/containers/fuse-overlayfs/releases) to
-    your PATH as `fuse-overlayfs`.
+    your $PATH, named as `fuse-overlayfs`.
 Homestead will use it automatically.

 See `homestead --help` for usage info.

-Feedback (or porting to Bash!) welcome.
+Feedback (or porting to Bash) welcome.